-Also, the colours of the 3D model and the teeth change to a more natural pink and white, respectively.
+After the separation of the teeth, the gingiva is augmented (i.e. inflated) to prevent interference with the aligner to help prevent tissue and impingement.
+Also, the colours of the 3D model and the teeth change to a more natural pink and white. respectively.
 Now the software allows you to reposition the teeth and plan their final positions.

-20.8.
-Teeth Moving
+20.7.
+Repositioning the Teeth